How we're going to get there

 Progress we’re making:

-• Continue with our Scope 1 and Scope 2 emissions reduction roadmaps
+• Continue with our Scope 1 and Scope 2 emissions reduction (19% reduction in FY24, from our FY18 baseline)

 • Launched Low Carbon cement EcoSure at 699 kg of CO2-eq/t cement, is 27% lower than the ISC baseline

-• Expand our analysis of energy and transport options in AU and NZ, working with ISC and other partners on sector options for change
+• Expand our analysis of energy and transport options in Australia and New Zealand

 • Continue and accelerate our engagement with suppliers on their emissions reduction plan – starting with the open doors – our biggest emitting suppliers and those that are already taking action.